 I am in my third term serving the Southeast District on Columbia City’s common council.
 Thanks to the voters of the Southeast District for putting your faith in me for another four years.
 My husband, Geoff, and I continue to lead busy lives and things have changed a little and are about to change even more.
 Our son, Brandon, still lives in Columbia City with his three boys.
 Our daughter, Elizabeth, and her husband still live in Westfield but have added a daughter to their family.
 They now have two daughters and a son.
 I am still working for Dr. James McConnell and also still spend a lot of time at the high school for sporting events.
 That will change soon as Geoff will be retiring at the end of this school year.
 I will continue to work and serve on Council after he retires.
 But with his retirement will come more time to spend with the grandkids!

-Jennifer Zartman Romano is a lifelong resident of Whitley County, growing up in Thorncreek Township.
+Jennifer Romano is a lifelong resident of Whitley County.
+She grew up in rural Thorncreek Township.
 A graduate of Columbia City High School, she holds a Bachelor’s Degree in Communication from Purdue University at Fort Wayne.
-In addition to being the owner of a small business, she is the marketing director of the Whitley County Chamber of Commerce.
-With more than 20 years experience, she has a strong background in marketing, journalism, public relations, graphic design, photography, non-profit and social media.
+In addition to being the owner of a small business for more than a decade, she is the executive director of the Whitley County Chamber of Commerce & Visitors Center.
+With more than 25 years of professional experience, she has a strong background in marketing, journalism, public relations, graphic design, photography, non-profit leadership and social media.

-A devoted long-time community volunteer, Jennifer serves in leadership roles on several local non-profit organizations.
-She has a great love of Columbia City and Whitley County, striving in many ways to improve the community for future generations.
+A devoted long-time community volunteer, Jennifer has a deep love for this community, striving in many ways to improve the community for future generations.

-Jennifer was initially elected by caucus in August 2015 to serve as the representative of the Southwest District on the Columbia City Common Council.
-She was then elected in November 2015 to represent the Southwest District for the following four years.
-She serves on the city’s ordinance and brownfields committees, as well as other special committees as needed.
-Through her work on the Council, Jennifer enjoys meeting with citizens, listening to their concerns, identifying their needs and seeking meaningful solutions, keeping everyone’s best interest in mind.
+Serving as the Southwest District representative on the Columbia City Common Council since August 2015, Jennifer chairs the ordinance committee and served on other committees as needed.
+Through her work on the Council, Jennifer enjoys meeting with citizens, listening to their concerns, identifying their needs and seeking meaningful solutions while keeping everyone’s best interest in mind.

-Jennifer and her husband, Tony, are the parents of three children they are proud to raise in this caring, vibrant community where her family has been rooted since 1838.
-In her spare time, she enjoys outdoor activities, photography, painting and spending time with her family and friends.
+Jennifer and her husband, Tony, are the parents of three children they are proud to raise in this warm, vibrant community.
+In her spare time, she enjoys outdoor activities, music, history, photography, painting and spending time with her family and friends.

 Tad Varga has been a resident of Columbia City since 1995.
 Tad and his wife Kim have 3 sons and 1 daughter.
 In 1992 he graduated from Ball State University with a degree in Telecommunications Sales and Marketing.
 Since 1999 Tad has been president and co-owner of Whitley County based Three Birds Casual which designs, manufactures and distributes luxury patio furniture around the world.
 When not running his business and serving on the City Council, Tad helps coach the local YMCA swim team and is involved with many different groups and committees within the community and his church.
 Tad can be reached at firstname.lastname@example.org.